corrados/edrumulus/doc/manual.md

 ### Millenium MPS-750X

 - Recommended circuit: [Rs=10k, Rp=10k, Cp=0](https://github.com/corrados/edrumulus/discussions/98) with low forward voltage diodes (e.g. Shottky BAT85) and Rs=100k for the kick drum.
   - Rs=10k versus Rs=100k increases the sensitivity for low and medium velocity hits at the expense of higher shorting risk for harder hits.
-Shorting too many times may eventually break your ADC and should therefore not be done for high duty pads with low sensitivity needs such as the kick drum.
+This usually does not make sense for pads with low sensitivity needs such as the kick drum.
 Values between Rs=10k and Rs=100k may be chosen as a compromise.
 - TRS pins:
   - Toms: hit piezo = T, rim piezo = R, GND = S.
   - Cymbals including Hi-Hat: Bow piezo = S, Rim switch = R (none for Hi-Hat), GND = T.